mattearly/DarkAndDarkerLobbyHelper/readme.md

     - E - Gather All From Expressman
     - G - Gather All From Goblin Buyback
     - Alt+G - Gather All Front Page Characters (6 most recent played) From Golbin Buyback & Expressmen (long routine for when you're going afk for a while and don't want to lose gear) (*long process)
-    - Alt+M - disabled- Buy Kit Off Market from GearBuyingSettings File (*long process)
+    - Alt+M - Buy Kit Off Market from GearBuyingSettings File (*long process) - disabled for ssf
     - Alt+H - Halt long process - Stop the buying process on next iteration
-    - A - Go To Goldsmith (gem gear)
+    - A - Go To Goldsmith To Gem Gear
+    - W - Go to Workshop Scrap
     - C - Gather All From Cockatrice
-    - J - Go To Jewel Collector
-    - X - Vendor All Inventory Items (soft - waits for confirm)
+    - X - Go to Vendor and Quickfill (waits for confirm)
-    - V - Go To Vendor
     - T - Move All Inventory To Stash Routine

 ## Known Issues